AshRW/AngularGUI/index.md

 Download the latest released verion here:
 [Download Angular GUI](https://github.com/AshRW/AngularGUI/releases/download/1.0/AngularGUI.v1.exe)

+## What others say about my application
+- "Angular GUI reduces efforts required to manage the node components or modules"\
+   ~ Roshada A (a DevOps Engineer)

+- "Great concept...Easy to use...Minimalist design"\
+   ~ Amijeet T (an Indian Institute of Technology-Kharagpur Student)

 ## The Latest Release
 This release, the version 1 of the angular GUI Serves and stops project, lets you choose the port number for serving your project, and also lets you toggle the option between opening a browser when the project serves.
 The color scheme has also been improved and various bugs have also been fixed.